jochster/starter-hugo-research-group-iloc/content/authors/axmann/_index.md

 user_groups:
   - Organizers
 ---
-He joined the Institute of Cartography and Geoinformatics Hannover, Germany, as a Ph.D. candidate of the DFG research training group i.c.sens.
-He received his M.Sc. degree in Navigation and Field Robotics in the same university in 2020.
-His research domain is vehicle localization using LiDAR data.
+Jeildrik Axmann joined the Institute of Cartography and Geoinformatics Hannover, Germany, as a Ph.D. candidate of the DFG research training group i.c.sens in 2020.
+He received his M.Sc. degree in Navigation and Field Robotics in the same university.
+His research domain is vehicle localization using LiDAR data and localization integrity.
 In particular, he works on robust localization approaches using the maximum consensus criterion.
-In this context, he has published his work in the ISPRS Ann.
-Photogramm.
-Remote Sens.
-Spatial Inf.~Sci.~in 2021.